culturesofknowledge/site-portal/omeka/readme.md

     docker run --name my-omeka --link mysql:mysql -e "OMEKA_DB_PASSWORD=mysouperparsleyword" -v /my-omkea-files:/var/www/html/ bdlss/omeka

+You should at least store the Omeka "files" directory in a volume so anything your users add persists beyond the life of the container.

 ## debugging
 To turn on debugging in Omeka, inside the container do this: